mimiflynn/iwaspromisedcookies.com/contents/articles/stepping-up-js-skills/index.md

 ## Codewars and other JS code fun

 A great way to review and further learn more about Javascript fundamentals is through [Codewars](http://codewars.com).
 Sign up and do all the 'kata' that you can.
 If you Google something and use it to get through a 'kata' be sure you understand why it works.
 Don't be lazy about this understanding.
-Its really going to help once you get to writing code for real projects with real teams.
+It's really going to help once you get to writing code for real projects with real teams.

 If you are a complete beginner, check out [Code Combat](http://codecombat.com/).
 It makes a game of learning to code.